MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 ms.topic: article
 ---

-# Windows UI Library (WinUI) 3.0 Preview 1 (May 2020)
+# Windows UI Library 3.0 Preview 1 (May 2020)

-WinUI 3.0 is a major update to the Windows UI Library that transforms WinUI into a full UX framework for all types of Windows apps—from Win32 to UWP.
+Windows UI Library (WinUI) 3.0 is a major update that transforms WinUI into a full UX framework for all types of Windows apps—from Win32 to UWP.

 ## New features in WinUI 3.0 Preview 1